eic/EicToyModel/README.md

 axis.

-Magnetic field and vacuum chamber material scans
+Vacuum chamber material and magnetic field scans
 ------------------------------------------------

   One can perform a magnetic field scan, as well as the vacuum chamber material